“…an album that was made by some guys once, and that’s it.”

 Andy explains how he prefers to record in the control room instead of in the sound booth: “It’s very lonely when you’re out on the studio floor all on your own, just playing, and there’s a big piece of glass, and you can see all these people talking behind it, and you don’t know what they’re saying about you.
 You don’t know if they’re going, oh god, listen to what he’s doing tonight, he’s really not playing very well.”
 As charming and fun as Andy seems throughout this, it’s interesting how the personality traits that would later fuel his acrimonious split from Duran Duran—namely, the anger issues and the vague sense of persecution and paranoia—are very much present here.

-Ah, Robert Palmer, the immaculately-groomed soul singer who looked like the love child of Ewan MacGregor and Kenneth Branagh.
+Ah, Robert Palmer, the immaculately-groomed soul singer with the powerful pipes, who looked like the love child of Ewan MacGregor and Kenneth Branagh.
 In his wildly successful post-Power Station solo career, Palmer gave the world some of the smuggest and most brotastic songs and videos of the eighties.
 As a result, I came into this featurette harboring a few anti-Palmer feelings, but he seems like a perfectly nice dude.
 He talks about how the Power Station wanted to get back to a more classic rock-and-roll sound, in contrast to the synth-heavy bands of the day: “We’re all in this unit a bit bored with that.
 It isn’t organic enough, it doesn’t have personality.”
 And somewhere across the Atlantic, Nick Rhodes narrows his beautiful eyes, glances at the stack of synthesizers piled haphazardly in the corner of his luxurious suite at the Plaza Athénée, raises a flute of Krug Clos d’Ambonnay to his painted lips, and gives a dainty sniff of disdain while muttering something incomprehensible about “personality”.

 Here’s Andy to wrap things up: “The Power Station can only ever be looked at as an album that was made by some guys once, and that’s it, and it all finishes in a couple of weeks.
 And if people like it, they can buy it, and if they don’t, well, it doesn’t really matter.”